adambard/learnxinyminutes-docs/python3.html.markdown

 8 - 1   # => 7
 10 * 2  # => 20

-# Except division which returns floats, real numbers, by default
+# Except division which defaults to rounding down
 35 / 5  # => 7.0

 # Result of integer division truncated down both for positive and negative.